Beehives, Trust, and Wellbeing

 close up of Beehive yellow honeycomb half covered with worker bees

-In her 2020 Midwest Health Promotion Conference session, Mari Ryan, CEO and Founder, Advancing Wellness, led an interactive ideation session titled Workplaces of the Future.
+In her 2020 Midwest Health Promotion Conference session, Mari Ryan, MBA, MHP, CEO and Founder, Advancing Wellness, led an interactive ideation session titled Workplaces of the Future.
 Attendees participated in Q & As.
 When asked, “How can employee experience support employee health and wellbeing?” trust bubbled up in our word cloud as the number one factor.
 When asked to pick the single MOST important factor in workplaces of the future, trust was the third most-chosen concept, close behind connection and flexibility.

 Why is trust so important to employee wellbeing?

-In her November 16th blog, What Bees Teach Us About Trust, Mari Ryan discusses how high-trust work cultures not only result in superior business performance but also enrich employee wellbeing.
+In her book The Thriving Hive: How People-Centric Workplaces Ignite Engagement and Fuel Results, Mari Ryan uses a beehive analogy to show the importance of trust at work.
+“Like a thriving beehive, a high-trust culture is built upon everyone performing their role to support the organization’s purpose.”
+She discusses how high-trust work cultures not only result in superior business performance but also enrich employee wellbeing.
 Ryan writes, “without trust, organizations are dysfunctional, unproductive and most likely, not very good places to work.”

 As you look at other areas of your life, like friends, family, life partners, your health care team, or spiritual leaders, trust plays a starring role, so why wouldn’t it be important at work?
-In her book The Thriving Hive: How People-Centric Workplaces Ignite Engagement and Fuel Results, Ryan uses a beehive analogy to show the importance of trust at work.
-“Like a thriving beehive, a high-trust culture is built upon everyone performing their role to support the organization’s purpose.”

 How can companies create a high-trust culture?